matveevtam/HatsuMini/README.md

 - [x] Add PrintScreen
 - [x] Add MB1 and MB2 to hold left and right from scroll hold
 - [x] Add caps word
+- [ ] Hotkeys and improved navigation
+    - [x] add volume and brightness controls to hotkey layer
+    - [ ] add cut/copy/paste to hotkey layer and a mod for macos
+    - [ ] add text navigation to nav layer: jump word, home/end - and a mod for macos
+    - [ ] add delete word mod that works same on macos and linux
+    - [ ] add undo/redo keys to hotkey layer and macos mod
+    - [ ] add macos workspace navigation to hotkey layer
 - [ ] Ideas for v2:
     - [ ] merge numbers and specials - using shift and putting extra specials in top row
     - [ ] merge mouse and navigation - put navigation to left hand or top row